AyDeveloper/SH-INTERNSHIP-/README.md

 Task

  create a WAGE CALCULATOR that pays its employee.
-The employees are to work four hours per day and are paid #1000 each, while an overtime tip of #200 is paid if they exceed four hours.
+The employees are to work four hours per day and are paid One Thousand Naira each, while an overtime tip of Two Hundred Naira is paid if they exceed four hours.

 Intern Id: